AnutToc/odoo-template/README.md

-# ODOO-17 Templates
+# ODOO Templates

-This is odoo version 17 templates
+This is odoo templates
+(Default Odoo17, PSQL15)
 -----------------------------------

 ## Requirements: